brBart/saf-moss/readme.txt

 = 1.0.7 =

 Fixed the tests to confirm the existence of the Lyquidity plugin (EDD) or the Simba or EU VAT Assistant plugin (WooCommerce)

+= 1.0.8 =

+Updated references to the service site

 == Upgrade Notice ==